-This section defines properties that make the object accessible to users with disabilities when viewing the project output.
+This section features some properties that make the objects accessible to users with disabilities when viewing the project output.

-- Text Selection: Allow users to select the text in the object in the HTML5 output. - Auto Label: Generate accessibility text automatically from the text that the object displays, or from the object name if it doesn't contain any text.
-If you clear this check box, the accessibility text box will appear.
-Type accessibility text in this box.
+- Text Selection: Allow users to select the text of the object in the HTML5 output. - Auto Label: Generate accessibility text automatically from the text that the object displays, or from the object name if it doesn't contain any text.
+If you clear this checkbox, the Accessibility Text text box will appear.
+Type text in this box.
 When the slide is shown, screen readers will read aloud the accessibility text in the text box.
 If you don't want screen readers to read anything, leave this text box blank.